Why do you study for a diploma if you are not going to use it when you get it?

 Perhaps this simply means that having theoretical knowledge, or not having it, makes no difference to professional effectiveness?
 This seems to me to be a good question, especially at the present time, when people seem to believe that it is better to employ people who have suitable generic skills (curiosity, ability to learn, emotional intelligence, thoroughness, capacity for hard work) and then to teach them the specific knowledge that they are going to need in their work.
 But while the answer remains unclear, why not take advantage of those nights of insomnia by studying for an examination, of those Martian reflections on a subject which interests you, of the mental effort required to understand a complicated concept as explained by an impatient teacher, and of three or four years of etceteras?

-Author: Gabriel Zuñiga, director of studies of TBS Business School en Barcelona.
+Author: Gabriel Zuñiga, director of studies of TBS Education en Barcelona.

 Other articles about transfer: